Yaohua-Chang/ML-Final-Project/README.md

 * After removing outliers which identified by Ridge, the RMSE has slightly deceased.

-* Random Forest has the best R2 and RMSE among all models.
+* Random Forest perfroms best among all models, then linear regression models, then SVM and Neural Networks.